When Does Refinancing Make Sense?

 While refinancing can be a very good idea, there are also situations in which borrowers should use caution.

 The decision to refinance or not depends largely on the mortgage rates available to you.
-You can get current mortgage rates for both fixed and adjustable loans from competing lenders, and that should help you decide.Click to see today's rates (Oct 20th, 2017)
+You can get current mortgage rates for both fixed and adjustable loans from competing lenders, and that should help you decide.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.